DeepInsightCoder/Customer-Sentiment-Analysis/README.md

 ## Data Sources
 - Sentiment140 Dataset from Kaggle
-- Web Reviews from Daraz
+- Web Reviews
+## How to use the data

+Download the zipped CSV file and extract it using a tool like `unzip` or `WinRAR`:

 ## Instructions for Running the Project
 1. Clone the repository:https://github.com/DeepInsightCoder/Customer-Sentiment-Analysis.git